vimeo/psalm/docs/running_psalm/issues/UndefinedInterface.md

 # UndefinedInterface

-Emitted when referencing an interface that doesn’t exist but does have an identically-named class.
+Emitted when referencing an interface that does not exist but does have an identically-named class.

 ```php
 <?php